Simsbook/NaturalHumanViewForAI/README.md

 # 🌟 Welcome to **NaturalHumanViewForAI**!

 Transform your AI's perception by replacing traditional scanner views with a **natural, human-like view**.
-This project is designed to make AI systems process visual data more efficiently and intuitively, just like the human eye does.
+This project is designed to make AI systems process visual data more efficiently and intuitively.

 ---